quanal/Captain-Commando/docs/index.md

 <img src="http://farm5.staticflickr.com/4252/34746200421_e639b83c1a_b.jpg">

 The agent is able to classify the item as a redstone_block and it also returns the list of moves for the shorest path.
+Notice how the agent was able to understand that the red stone was the same as the redstone_block.

 <img src="http://farm5.staticflickr.com/4222/34491800670_c3d083db24_b.jpg">